Now is the time to begin preparing spring food plots for the upcoming deer season!

 Here are the Eagle Seed soybeans shortly after germination.

-Tips for Successful Spring Food Plots
+Tips for Successful Food Plots

-- Get a soil test – One of the biggest mistakes people make is not getting a soil test.
-This is very simple to do if you follow the recommendations in the test report, you are almost guaranteed success.Click Here to See the Whitetail Institute Laboratory Soil-Test Kit
+- Get a soil test - One of the biggest mistakes people make is not getting a soil test.
+This is very simple to do if you follow the recommendations in the test report, you are almost guaranteed success.Click Here to See the Whitetail Institute Laboratory Soil-Test Kit.

-- Make sure your site gets plenty of sun – All spring food plots need plenty of sun.
+- Make sure your site gets plenty of sun - All food plots need plenty of sun.
 Now is the perfect time to get in there and open up the canopy to ensure enough sunlight is reaching the ground.

 - Size doesn’t matter – While it can be beneficial to have a large plot, the small, more remote plots often make better hunting plots.
 The bottom line is, don’t be discouraged because you only have a small area.
 It may be the perfect place for a buck to grab a bite to eat in the daylight.

-- Spray herbicides before the weeds get too big – This is another mistake that many first timers make.
+- Spray herbicides before the weeds get too big - This is another mistake that many first timers make.
 Follow the instructions on the herbicide.
-If it says to spray before the weeds reach 4 inches tall, then spray before the weeds reach 4″!
+If it says to spray before the weeds reach 4 inches tall, then spray before the weeds reach 4"!
 If you allow the weeds to take over, you are going to have a weed plot, not a food plot.

 - Plan your tree stand locations in the spring – Plan and hang your tree stands now, before the deer are even using your food plot.
 The last thing that you want to do is go in and hang a stand in the fall because, all of a sudden, you have pics of a big buck using the plot in broad daylight!
 A mature buck will know exactly what you’re doing and will change his pattern to only visit after dark.

-- Consider fencing your spring food plot – This may not be feasible if you have a large food plot, but a temporary deer fence, to protect your young plants while they are becoming established can help your plot tremendously.
-My spring food plots that I have fenced while they are young, are much more lush and can handle a lot more heavy browsing.
+- Consider fencing your food plot - This may not be feasible if you have a large food plot, but a temporary deer fence, to protect your young plants while they are becoming established can help your plot tremendously.
+My food plots that I have fenced while they are young, are much more lush and can handle a lot more heavy browsing.
 You can see that in the food plot progress post.

-- Stay out of your food plot – Believe me, I know it is difficult, but if you want the deer to use your plot during the daylight hours, you’ve got to stay away.
+- Stay out of your food plot - Believe me, I know it is difficult, but if you want the deer to use your plot during the daylight hours, you've got to stay away.
 It is so tempting to want to go everyday and check on the growth of your precious plants, but remember that you are growing them for one of the wariest, most nervous animals on the planet.
 I have many plots that I can watch from a distance with binoculars and that can be very exciting in itself!
 I also have cameras set up in all my plots, so I visit every so often to pull the SD cards, and that is a great time to check the growth in the plot.
 I also always wear scent proof rubber boots when I visit the plots and try not to touch anything.
 I want to leave as little scent as I possibly can while I am there.
+You can also do some long range scouting by glassing your food plots from a distance.

 You could also consider adding mineral blocks or a watering hole to keep the deer used to visiting your food plot.

-For many of us that are serious deer hunters, deer hunting is a year round obsession and planting and maintaining spring food plots is just one piece of the puzzle.
+For many of us that are serious deer hunters, deer hunting is a year round obsession and planting and maintaining food plots is just one piece of the puzzle.

 One of my favorite hunting setups is in a food plot with a deer decoy in early November.
 The bucks seem more comfortable coming in to investigate when it is in a food plot that they have visited many times.